- News Releases

 To answer those questions, the Rochester Post-Bulletin recently asked the director of Mayo Clinic's Healthy Living Program, and resident coffee guru, Donald Hensrud, M.D., for dispelling some of the most popular myths surrounding the coffee bean.

 Here are some highlights:

-For more proof, or, uh, reassurance, that coffee does a body good, check out this story, this story, and this story.
+For more proof, or, uh, reassurance, that coffee does a body good, check out this story, and this story.
 Then be sure to leave us a comment below before using the social media tools atop this page to share this story with others.